 Success begins with setting goals.
 Without goals, your team lacks the key elements it needs to win — a direction to follow and the encouragement to stay motivated in sales.

-Setting specific goals and executing detailed strategies for achieving them resulted to an average academic performance improvement of 30%.
-In the business environment, extensive research show that goal-setting elevates work performance by at least 10% to 25%.
+Setting specific goals and executing detailed strategies for achieving them resulted in an average academic performance improvement of 30%.
+In the business environment, extensive research shows that goal-setting elevates work performance by at least 10% to 25%.

 Imagine similar spikes in your sales metrics and you’ll see the glaring imperative for setting goals.
 So yes — there are few things more important to you as sales manager than to set goals.
 And to do every darned thing possible to achieve them.

 Having Goals is NOT Enough to Break Through